 Is there more than one ceremony?
 Yes!
+See below.

 Do I (or my guests) need a ticket to attend the GSS ceremony?
 No. Attending the GSS ceremony does not require a ticket.
-However, students are required to complete the RSVP online.

 Is the graduation ceremony outside?
-Yes.
+TBA

 Can I receive departmental honors in GSS?
 Yes!
 Students with a cumulative GPA of 3.2 or better AND a 3.6 GPA or better in GSS will receive departmental honors.
 Departmental honors will be published in the GSS Commencement Program and the degree will state graduated with honors.